 - The site visit lasts 1.5 days; site visitor(s)’s report is fact-checked and submitted to NNPRFTC Accreditation Committee.

-- NNPRFTC Accreditation Committee considers relevant findings and documentation, then makes a recommendation to the NNPRFTC Board, which considers the recommendation and renders a decision on the accreditation action.
+- NNPRFTC Accreditation Committee considers relevant findings and documentation, then makes a recommendation to the NNPRFTC Board.
+Within 45 business days of the site visit, the Board considers the recommendation and renders a decision on the accreditation action.

 - Applicant is informed of the NNPRFTC Board’s decision within one week; decision is posted on Consortium website.